hackoregon/transportation-system-backend/README.md

     POSTGRES_PASSWORD= <password, make it strong and unique>
     DJANGO_SECRET_KEY= <a secret key also should be long, unique random string>
     ```
-5. This release features automatic database restores to the `db` database service container.
-You can create database backups with `pgAdmin` or `pg_dump` and place them in `./Backups` *before doing the Docker build.* The build will copy them onto the image and the first "run" in a container will restore them.
-See [Automatic database restores](https://github.com/hackoregon/data-science-pet-containers/blob/master/README.md#automatic-database-restores)
+5. Download the database backup files from Google Drive and place them in `./Backups` *before doing the Docker build.* The build will copy them onto the image and the first "run" in a container will restore them.
+See [Automatic database restores](https://github.com/hackoregon/data-science-pet-containers/blob/master/README.md#automatic-database-restores) for the details on the restore mechanism.

 6. The `.env` file and the backup files have been added to the `.gitignore` file.
 Provided you do not rename them or change locations they will not be committed to the repo and this project will build and run.